VersoBit/WeatherDoge/README.md

 Got something to add?
 Best way to get your idea in to the app is forking, coding, and submitting a pull request!

 ## Contact Us
-Weather Doge is maintained by [Kevin](https://twitter.com/Kev1nMark) and [Rylea](https://twitter.com/DeviledMoon) of [VersoBit](https://versobit.com/).
+Weather Doge is maintained by Kevin and Rylea of [VersoBit](https://versobit.com/).
 Say hi [on Twitter](https://twitter.com/VersoBit) or send us an email (hello at versobit dot com).
 We'd love to hear from you.

 ## Licensing
-Copyright © 2014-2018 VersoBit.
+Copyright © 2014-2019 VersoBit.
 Weather Doge is licensed under the GNU GPLv3 which can be found in `LICENSE.md`.

 The background images, doge images, and doge adjectives are from the [dogeweather](https://github.com/katiaeirin/dogeweather) project licensed under the [MIT license](https://opensource.org/licenses/MIT).

-The VersoBit logo is Copyright © 2018 [VersoBit](https://versobit.com).
+The VersoBit logo is Copyright © 2019 [VersoBit](https://versobit.com).
 All Rights Reserved.

 Weather Doge uses a number of open-source tools and libraries.
 Check the "Other Shibes" dialog from within the app or open `WeatherDoge/src/main/assets/othershibes.html` in your browser.